-The employed numerical ocean circulation model ROMS is a hydrostatic, free-surface, primitive equations model.
-Its algorithms are described in detail in Shchepetkin and McWilliams (2005).
-In the vertical, the primitive equations are discretised over a variable topography using stretched terrain-following coordinates, so-called s-coordinates (Song and Haidvogel, 1994).
+are discretized over a variable topography using stretched terrain-following coordinates, so-called s coordinates (Song and Haidvogel, 1994).
 In the horizontal, spherical coordinates are used.
-Biharmonic mixing along isopynic surfaces is applied to the tracers, both in R500 and R100, while biharmonic mixing of momentum is used in R500 and a monoharmonic formulation in R100.
-The vertical mixing of momentum and tracers is parameterised with the GLS (Generic Length Scale) scheme by Umlauf and Burchard (2003) in R500, and with the interior closure by Large et al. (1994) in R100, referred to as the KPP scheme.
+Bi-harmonic mixing along isopycnic surfaces is applied to the tracers in both R500 and R100, while biharmonic mixing of momentum is used in R500 and a monoharmonic formulation in R100.
+The vertical mixing of momentum and tracers is parameterized with the GLS (generic length scale) scheme by Umlauf and Burchard (2003) in R500 and with the interior closure by Large et al. (1994) in R100, referred to as the KPP scheme.
 For the bottom friction, a quadratic law is applied, and the pressure gradient term is computed using the standard density Jacobian algorithm by Shchepetkin and Williams (2001).
-The air-sea interaction boundary layer in ROMS is formulated by means of the bulk parameterisation by Fairall et al. (1996).
-R500 and R100 have the parameters and equations listed in Table 1 in common, while the individual grid-size-dependent parameters and properties are summarised in Table 2.
-As the spatial scales of the smallest known STPPs are $\mathcal{O}(10 \text{ m})$, it is expected that large and medium-scale STPPs are resolved.
+The air-sea interaction boundary layer in ROMS is formulated by means of the bulk parameterization by Fairall et al. (1996).
+R500 and R100 have the parameters and equations listed in Table 1 in common, while the individual grid-size-dependent parameters and properties are summarized in Table 2.
+As the spatial scales of the smallest known STPPs are $\mathcal{O}(10 \text{ m})$, it is expected that large- and medium-scale STPPs are resolved.